Pretty and great to drive, Porsche's 924 coupe is also something of a sports car bargain. Here's what you need to know before buying one.

 The Turbo is the most powerful of the 924 family (up 25bhp on the S), but also potentially the most problematic.
 The main issue is that the KKK turbo installation relies on the car being left to idle for a few minutes after a run to allow the turbo to cool.
 Switching the engine off immediately can allow the oil to reach boiling point and accelerate wear on the turbo bearings.
 Post-1981 cars were modified with improved crankcase breathing to help alleviate this problem, however.

 924 transmissions are reassuringly tough, but a leaky heater matrix (located directly above the clutch housing) will contaminate the clutch and shorten its life drastically if left untouched.
-A low whirring noise from the transmission tunnel on early 924s can be indicative of failed driveshaft bearings, but an apparently broken clutch on a 924S might be nothing more serious than a collapsed clutch centre plate rubber damper.
+A low whirring noise from the transmission tunnel on early 924s can be indicative of failed driveshaft bearings, which are pricey to fix, but an apparently broken clutch on a 924S might be nothing more serious than a collapsed clutch centre plate rubber damper.
 The standard 924 used much tougher coil springs.

 INTERIOR & ELECTRICS